monoman/MonoQLE/README.markdown

-# MonoQLE - Mono Queue server Lithe Engine
+# MonoQLE - Managed Queue server Lithe Engine

-MonoQLE is a Queue Server, written in C#, intended to be a fast and reliable backend for the System.Messaging namespace's implementation in Project Mono.
+MonoQLE is a Queue Server, written in C#, intended to be a fast and reliable backend for the messaging.
-A JMS provider and/or Indigo integration are also in the plans.

 Previousyly at http://sourceforge.net/projects/monoqle/.
 Licensing change from GPL to BSD (Nov/2010).